About the HTP

 What is expected from members?
 Scope and members’ roles & benefits:

-Scope: exchange of information to exploit replication possibilities of the BIG HIT platform to other remote regions/territories.
+Scope: exchange of information to exploit replication possibilities of the H2 valley concept to other remote regions/territories.

 Members’ benefits – access to: